 Courses Recently Taught

 The goal of this course is to give each history major the experience of a sustained, independent research project, including formulating a historical question, considering methods, devising a research strategy, locating and critically evaluating primary and secondary sources, placing evidence in context, shaping an interpretation and presenting documented results.
-Research topics will be selected by students in consultation with the instructor.
-Classes will involve student presentations on various stages of their work and mutual critiques, as well as discussions of issues of common interest, such as methods and bibliography.
+Research topics are selected by students in consultation with the instructor.
+Classes involve student presentations on various stages of their work and mutual critiques, as well as discussions of issues of common interest, such as methods and bibliography.
 Open only to senior history majors.
 This counts toward the senior research seminar requirement for the major.
 Prerequisite: HIST 387.
 Offered every fall.

 The honors candidates enrolled in this course will devote their time to the research and writing of their honors theses under the direct supervision of a history faculty member.
 This counts toward the senior research seminar requirement for the major.
 Students enrolled in this course will be automatically added to HIST 498Y for the spring semester.
 Permission of instructor and department chair required.
-Prerequisite: HIST 387 or 397.
+Prerequisite: HIST 387.

 This course presents an interdisciplinary inquiry into the destruction of European Jewry during World War II.
 How was it that in the 20th century, in the midst of civilized Europe, a policy of genocide was formulated and systematically implemented?
 We will examine the Holocaust within the contexts of modern European history, Nazi ideology and practice, the Jewish experience in Europe, the history of anti-Semitism and the psychology of human behavior.
 Data will be drawn from films, literature, art, memoirs, theology and historical investigations.
 An ongoing concern of the course will be the significance of the Holocaust in political discourse and in our own thinking as individuals.
 When a faculty member from religious studies, modern languages and literatures (German) or history is teaching the course, it counts toward the history, German or religious studies majors.